bcgov/ocp-sso/k6/README.md

 ## K6 Load Tests

 This is a sample set up for how to run the k6 functional tests against an sso service.

+## Prerequisites
+This test suits assume that you have a SSO KeyCloak instance setup with the following components
+- **default master realm**: it manages all resources
+- **k6 realm**: a application realm for testing
+- **k6 client**: a public client to test user login
+- **api-test client**: a service account client to test API requests

-## Running Locally
+## Running the Test Cases

-Running Locally is as easy as building the docker container `docker build -t sso-k6:latest .` and then running `docker run  -e SSO_BASE_URL=<sso_base_url> -e ... sso-k6:latest` (order matters!)

 ### Environment Variables
+All of the following env vars are required.

 - `LOG_OUTPUT_PATH`: string of the path to where json output files will be written to (defaults to /tmp)
 - `SSO_BASE_URL`: string of the SSO base url